Menu

 8. It encourages the use of environments and expertise beyond the classroom.

-We have a thriving Art Club and a separate Textile Club.
+We have a thriving Art Club.

 We have created links with local Artists and parents who have worked with all classes on ‘large’ collaborative pieces of Art.
 ‘Arty’ parents are encouraged to come in and help.